Structure of the course

 Once you have studied a section, you will be asked to complete a short online quiz of no more than five questions per section.
 This helps to test and embed your learning.

-Caring for adults is designed to allow you to dip in and out of the resources, so that you can study in small chunks to fit around your work and life commitments.
-If you choose to complete all sections of Caring for adults and collect the badge, you can download a statement of participation that recognises your achievement.
+Supporting children’s development is designed to allow you to dip in and out of the resources, so that you can study in small chunks to fit around your work and life commitments.
+If you choose to complete all sections of Supporting children’s development and collect the badge, you can download a statement of participation that recognises your achievement.
 You may find this useful to show your employer as evidence of your learning.
 For more information on how to obtain your badge, read What is a badge?

 Navigating the website

 To find your way around this course, you simply click on the links.
 The home page has links to all the sections, quizzes and relevant resources.
 When you are in a section, the left-hand menu has links to that section’s topics and its associated quiz.
-The menu also has links to the other sections of Caring for adults and to the resources section.
+The menu also has links to the other sections of Supporting children’s development and to the resources section.